Home > Winter

 What Activity Will You Use It For?

 One of the most important questions to ask yourself is: What sort of skiing or recreating am I planning on doing, and what other gear will I be wearing while I do this?
 Nordic skiing and skinning up a mountain while backcountry skiing require a lot of lung power, especially at higher altitudes.
-For these active pursuits, we particularly recommend the Outdoor Research Trailmix Ubertube, a simple but highly effectve face covering that strikes the ideal balance between warmth, breathability and style.
+For these active pursuits, we particularly recommend the Outdoor Research Trailmix Ubertube, a simple but highly effective face covering that strikes the ideal balance between warmth, breathability, and style.

-Snowshoeing, meanwhile, is a hard workout, but the intensity can be controlled as itโ€™s easier to change pace as needed.
+Snowshoeing, meanwhile, is a hard workout, but the intensity can be controlled as it’s easier to change pace as needed.
 While, of course, downhill skiers and snowboarders also need a level of breathability, your heart and lungs aren’t typically pumping as intensely as other pursuits, so you may not need as much.
-Downhill skiers will instead want to prioritize options like the Hood Balaclava from Blackstrap or The North Face Whimzy Powder Hood which work well with a helmet and goggles.
+Downhill skiers will instead want to prioritize options like the Hood Balaclava from Blackstrap or the Turtle Fur Mount Hood Overhood, which work well with a helmet and goggles.

 Materials